-Some lenders may have conditions that restrict what you can use the amount for, or may even require evidence that you have spent the money on the things that you said you would (e.g. you may be asked to supply copy invoices).
+Some lenders may have conditions that restrict what you can use the amount for or require evidence that you have spent the money on the things you said you would (e.g. supplying copy invoices etc).

 Can I change my mind?